zulip/zulip-terminal/README.md

 The project uses `black` and `isort` for code-style and import sorting respectively.

-These tools can be run as linters locally , but can also *automatically* format your code for you.
+These tools can be run as linters locally, but can also *automatically* format your code for you.

 If you're using a `make`-based setup, running `make fix` will run both (and a